majguo/quarkus-azure-functions-demo/README.md

 [GreetingResource.java](https://github.com/majguo/quarkus-azure-functions-demo/blob/main/src/main/java/org/acme/GreetingResource.java) is a JAX-RS resource that exposes a REST endpoint to return a greeting message.
 It's compiled to a native executable and deployed to Azure Functions with custom handler.

-## Running the app with Functions App Java worker
+## Running the Quarkus app with Functions App Java worker

 First of all, you leverage Quarkus maven plugin to run the app locally and remotely with Functions App Java worker.